dheera/shoji-lamps/README.md

 # Filaments

 These are the filaments I used, if you want to duplicate the look.
+I highly recommend you use PETG or ABS if you plan to use them outdoors.
+(PLA just all-around sucks, will disintegrate in the sunlight, and is a bad choice for outdoor projects.
+It may also not hold the joints together well.)

 * [3D Universe PETG, Medium Brown](https://shop3duniverse.com/products/3d-universe-petg-filament-1-75mm-750g).
 I found this Medium Brown shade to look very much like wood when viewed from a distance and if the 3D print striations are aligned correctly and with some light sanding after printing to remove the glossy sheen.
 * White PETG for the back of the screens.
 Any white PETG will do.
 I have had very good results with eSun PETG in general.